wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/best-practices-securing-governing-power-automate-environments/includes/4-view-admin-analytics.md

 In the previous section, we discussed steps that can be taken to support communicating with users once you are ready to make governance changes.
 However, it is important to understand what the impacts of upcoming changes are before sending out communication.
-In this section, we will discuss how the Power Platform Admin Analytics feature can aid administrators in understanding how Power Automate is used to avoid undesirable impacts.
+In this section, we'll discuss how the Power Platform Admin Analytics feature can aid administrators in understanding how Power Automate is used to avoid undesirable impacts.

 There are six Power Automate reports that are available inside of the